yaodingyd/yaodingyd.github.io/_posts/2016-09-07-prototype-is-driving-me-crazy.md

 ---

 ### 'Prototype' property vs [[Prototype]]
-JavaScript objects all have 'prototype', but it is considered as a "internal property", denoted by double brackets(`[[]]`), which links back to 'Object.prototype'.
+JavaScript objects all have 'prototype', but it is considered as a "internal property", denoted by double brackets(`[[Prototype]]`), which links back to `Object.prototype`.
 A function, which is a object too, has the 'visible' prototype property.
 This is why the following code runs like this in Chrome:

 ```javascript
     var x = {};